peteroupc/html3dutil/doc/BSplineSurface.md

 <a name='BSplineSurface_endPoints'></a>
 ### BSplineSurface#endPoints()

-Returns the starting and ending U and V coordinates of this surface.
+Returns the starting and ending u- and v-coordinates of this surface.
 This method calls the evaluator's <code>endPoints</code>
 method if it implements it; otherwise, returns <code>[0, 1, 0, 1]</code>

 #### Return Value

 A four-element array.
-The first and second elements are the starting and ending U coordinates, respectively, of the surface, and the third and fourth elements are its starting and ending V coordinates.
+The first and second elements are the starting and ending u-coordinates, respectively, of the surface, and the third and fourth elements are its starting and ending v-coordinates.
 Returns <code>[0, 1, 0, 1]</code> if the evaluator doesn't implement an <code>endPoints</code>
 method.